 I received the following message last week about my empty nest list from a reader in response to my post, When Strangers Count Our Kids and Ask If We’re Done, and I decided to share it here:

 I am 45 with 10 children, my youngest is 2, and tears come to my eyes when I think that we might not be blessed with any more.
 I LOVE the idea of an empty nest list, the trouble is, I can’t imagine what kinds of things to put on it!
 Mind sharing?

 Blessings to you!

-I’m right there with you in the tears department, as you undoubtedly noticed at the end of that interview.
+I’m right there with you in the tears department, as you undoubtedly noticed at the end of our America Tonight interview.